doukutsu-rs/doukutsu-rs/README.md

 This repository does not contain any copyrighted files.

-For better user experience, binaries are being distributed with slightly modified freeware game files.
+For better user experience, pre-built binaries are distributed with slightly modified freeware game files.

-*doukutsu-rs* should work fine with [CSE2-Enhanced](https://github.com/Clownacy/CSE2) or [NXEngine(-evo)](https://github.com/nxengine/nxengine-evo) modified freeware data files and [Cave Story+](https://www.nicalis.com/games/cavestory+) data files.
+*doukutsu-rs* should work fine with [CSE2-Enhanced](https://github.com/Clownacy/CSE2) or [NXEngine(-evo)](https://github.com/nxengine/nxengine-evo) freeware data files and [Cave Story+](https://www.nicalis.com/games/cavestory+) data files.

 Vanilla Cave Story does not work yet because some important data files have been embedded inside the executable. and we don't have a loader/extractor implemented yet.